-Yassin left her position as the ECA’s chairwoman in January of 2011, a month after initiating an antitrust case against seven film production companies in Egypt.
+Yassin left her position as the ECA’s chairperson in January of 2011, a month after initiating an antitrust case against seven film production companies in Egypt.
 “During that time, the ECA could not directly file a lawsuit in court, so the case was referred to the minister of trade and industry at the time, who then filed the lawsuit directly,” says Yassin.

 A deputy chief headed the ECA for a year.
-After that, economist Mona al-Garf was appointed as the chairwoman from November 2013 to November 2017.
+After that, economist Mona al-Garf was appointed as the chairperson from November 2013 to November 2017.
 She stayed for a few months after her term ended to facilitate the agency’s activities, then returned to teaching in the Faculty of Economics and Political Science at Cairo University.
-In May 2018, Amir Nabil was appointed as chairman of the ECA.
+In May 2018, Amir Nabil was appointed as chairperson of the ECA.

 The ECA led a few important cases in the past several years.
 In 2007, 20 executives from different cement companies had to testify in court after the ECA published a report accusing them of hiking prices and monopolizing the market.
 Two years later, the court handed down its final decision; the 20 executives together were fined LE200 million.

 The monopoly on medicine was among the cases where ECA played a role against monopolistic practices.
 In 2015, the ECA referred a case file — in which it accused four pharmaceutical companies of monopolistic practices — to the Economic Court.
 The court handed down its final sentence last February, charging 13 executives from these companies with LE420 million.